chloeli-15/jailbreaking_interp/README.md

 Patching in the harmful-to-harmless direction and the harmless-to-harmful direction **do not produce symmetrical results**.
 The signal at `<obj>` is much weaker in the harmless-to-harmful direction. **WHY??
 This would suggest that ...??** The intermediate signal is almost nonexistent.

-TODO: CHECK PATCHING FOR REST OF THE SENTENCE TOKENS TRY ADD INSTEAD OF REPLACE FOR PATCH
+%TODO: CHECK PATCHING FOR REST OF THE SENTENCE TOKENS
+%TRY ADD INSTEAD OF REPLACE FOR PATCH
 **Patching suffix &rarr; harmful**
 <p align="center">
   <img width="450" alt="logit_attribution_harmless_harmful" src="https://github.com/chloeli-15/jailbreaking_interp/assets/8319231/c338c2d2-1ec7-4bd0-b965-94b98cc30675">